isiko1/hangout/README.md

 * Django  - To expedite project development
 * CSS  - To aid visual lay out and style
 * Fontawsome - Used for the icons
-* HTML * To aid structure and design
+* HTML - To aid structure and design
-* Javascript * To automate some of the functionalities
+* Javascript - To automate some of the functionalities
-* Jquery * To expedite the DOM manipulation and handle events
+* Jquery - To expedite the DOM manipulation and handle events
-* Python * To aid simplicity and logic to the code
+* Python - To aid simplicity and logic to the code
+* Postgress - To link up databases

 * AWS S3 [Amazon Web Service](https://aws.amazon.com) - The site is where the static files for the project are stored.
 * Facebook Developers [Facebook](https://developers.facebook.com/) - The site was used to create an alternative user login option.